mig4ng/2min.pink/README.md

 - No back-end, in order to be cheap to maintain and scale;
 - Multilanguage, to reach non-english speakers as well;
+- Easy to develop and maintain yet lightweight for the end user;
 - Ads and other distractions free.

 ## Objectives